HIT2GAP-EU-PROJECT/BEMOnt/docs/chapter_2/IntroOccupantBehaviour.md

 In detail and for better comprehend the document, the semantic models selected based on their standards usage are:

-- **Semantic Sensor Network Ontology (SSN)[(Compton et.al,2012)][@Compton2012]**: This semantic model that represents sensor information and data in form of observation.
-Hence, this ontology permit to contextualise sensor information being also compatible with the current standards in information exchange as SensorML.
+- **Semantic Sensor Network Ontology (SSN)[(Compton et.al,2012)][@Compton2012]**: This semantic model represents sensor information and data in form of observation.
+Hence, this ontology permits to contextualise sensor information being also compatible with the current standards in information exchange as SensorML.
 - **Quantities, Units, Dimensions and Time (QUDT)[(Hodgson et.al,2014)][@Hodgson2014]**: This semantic model is aimed at representing units and unit conversion for the time series and sensor outputs represented through the SSN ontology.
-- **W3C Time Ontology (TIME)[(Cox and Little,2012)][@Cox2017]**: Time ontology permit to contextualise the time measurements and time instants.
+- **W3C Time Ontology (TIME)[(Cox and Little,2012)][@Cox2017]**: Time ontology allows to contextualise the time measurements and time instants.
 This aspect will serve as a complementary semantic model for the QUDT ontology regarding time measurements.
 - **Industry Foundation Classes OWL (IfcOWL)[(Pauwels,2017)][@Pauwels2017]**: This semantic model is used as a reference for modelling the building information and lifecycle.
 As a reference building for construction, this semantic model is one of the core ontologies to be linked with SSN and extended by HIT2GAP for considering user behaviour aspects.

 <div style="text-align:center">